Metaplectic Iwahori Whittaker functions and supersymmetric lattice models: Supersymmetric lattice models

 \subsection{The monochrome model}

-We will describe a class of solvable lattice models, similar to the exactly solved models in~\cite{Baxter}.
-Such a model consists of {\it systems}~$\mathfrak{S}$, certain finite collections of states and associated \textit{Boltzmann weights} for each state in the system, to be described more precisely in a moment.
+Our model consists of {\it systems}~$\mathfrak{S}$, certain finite collections of states and associated \textit{Boltzmann weights} for each state in the system, to be described more precisely in a moment.
 The sum $Z(\mathfrak{S})$ of these Boltzmann weights over all states in the system $\mathfrak{S}$ is the \textit{partition function} of the system.
 The solvability of the model amounts to the existence of \textit{Yang-Baxter equations} that allow us to study these partition functions through the commutation properties of the \textit{row transfer matrices}, following the method by which Baxter~\cite{Baxter} studied such models.

 This paper treats three equivalent versions of the model, which we will call \textit{monochrome}, \textit{color-fused} and \textit{fully-fused}.
 Collectively, we call these models \emph{metaplectic Iwahori ice} in reference to six-vertex models often being called ice models.
 In this section we describe the monochrome model.
 Its admissible states are described by labelings of a rectangular grid with $Nnr$ columns and $r$ rows, where $n$ and $r$ are fixed integers (later, the cover degree and the rank of the associated metaplectic general linear group, respectively) and $N$ is a sufficiently large integer.
 An example of such a grid with $n=r=3$ and $N=2$ is given in Figure~\ref{fig:thegrid}.
 In particular, there is a vertex at each crossing of a row and column in the grid, and each vertex has 4 adjacent edges.
 Edges that are adjacent to just one vertex are called \textit{boundary edges} while edges adjacent to two vertices are called \textit{internal edges}.
 A fixed labeling of all boundary edges is referred to as a \textit{boundary condition} and, given a boundary condition, an \textit{(admissible) state} is a labeling of internal edges satisfying certain given restrictions.
 We will dictate the restrictions for our monochrome models momentarily.
 Finally, a \textit{system} $\mathfrak{S}$ is defined as the set of admissible states for a fixed boundary condition, together with a set of \textit{Boltzmann weights} $\beta(\mathfrak{s})$ for every admissible state $\mathfrak{s} \in \mathfrak{S}$.